-Residential vehicle access crossings, also known as 'dropped kerbs' provide the legal means to allow a householder to access their property safely and easily when using a car or other domestic vehicle.
-The kerbs, where present, are dropped from their normal height and the pavement or verge is strengthened to take the weight of the vehicle crossing it.
+Residential vehicle access crossings, also known as 'dropped kerbs' provide the legal means to allow a householder to access their property safely and easily across a highway verge or footway when using a car or other domestic vehicle.
+The kerbs, where present, are dropped from their normal height and the footway or verge is strengthened to take the weight of the vehicle crossing it.

-If you are a tenant or leaseholder you must provide written consent from the property owner that the works may be undertaken.
-A copy of the consent can be uploaded into the form.
+If you are a tenant or leaseholder, you must provide written consent from the property owner that the works may be undertaken.
+A copy of their consent can be uploaded into the form.

-To complete this form you will need to provide the following information, which can be uploaded into the form:
+To complete this form you will need to have read our vehicle access crossing guidance and to provide the following information, which can be uploaded into the form: -

 The diagram below shows a typical layout for a vehicle crossing, as viewed from above your house.